karledenstal/poemsofvalor/README.md

 **Effects**

+- +25% Damage Dealt
 - Heals you + allies 50% of maximum health
-- -75% Damage Taken
-- +25% Damage Dealt
+- Unable to be defeated

 **Poems To Unlock**
 - Olaf's Poem